Michalkcb/Michalkcb/README.md

 - 🌱 I’m currently learning

-    Now I'm in the process of learning React.
+    Now I'm in the process of learning React & C.

-- 🤔 I’m looking for help
+- 🤔 I’ll code for free!!!

-    To start carrier as a Front-end developer.

 - 📫 How to reach me